Fridtjof Nansen: Politician and diplomat

-King Oscar II, last king of the union of Sweden and Norway.
-He remained Sweden's king after Norway's independence in 1905.

 The union between Norway and Sweden, imposed by the Great Powers in 1814, had been under considerable strain through the 1890s, the chief issue in question being Norway's rights to its own consular service.
 Nansen, although not by inclination a politician, had spoken out on the issue on several occasions in defence of Norway's interests.
 As of 1898 Nansen was among the contributors of Ringeren, an anti-Union magazine established by Sigurd Ibsen.
 It seemed, early in the 20th century that agreement between the two countries might be possible, but hopes were dashed when negotiations broke down in February 1905.
 The Norwegian government fell, and was replaced by one led by Christian Michelsen, whose programme was one of separation from Sweden.

 In February and March Nansen published a series of newspaper articles which placed him firmly in the separatist camp.
 The new prime minister wanted Nansen in the cabinet, but Nansen had no political ambitions.
 However, at Michelsen's request he went to Berlin and then to London where, in a letter to The Times, he presented Norway's legal case for a separate consular service to the English-speaking world.
 On 17 May 1905, Norway's Constitution Day, Nansen addressed a large crowd in Christiania, saying: "Now have all ways of retreat been closed.
 Now remains only one path, the way forward, perhaps through difficulties and hardships, but forward for our country, to a free Norway".
 He also wrote a book, Norway and the Union with Sweden, to promote Norway's case abroad.